tperry-r7/ux-writing-training/content/docs/documenting_apis.md

 * Create an order - Order request and response
 * Return an order by ID - Order response

-Form data can be accepted by API.
-This is usually a key value pair.
-The most common use for uploading a file.

 # Extras